routeco/valhalla-python/README.md

 ## Known limitations

 - Windows users won't be able to build tiles with support for admin & timezone DBs (see https://github.com/valhalla/valhalla/issues/3010)

+## Release pattern

+Releases of the Python wheels on PyPI will have the pattern `<bindings_version>-<YYYY-MM-DD>`, where the date information is relating to the merge date of Valhalla core (approx. midnight CE(S)T).
+We're planning to merge Valhalla core code once a month, unless there's critical bug fixes.